Equivariant geometric convolutions for emulation of dynamical systems: Geometric Objects and Geometric Images

-Higher rank \tensor{k}{p}s are defined as linear combinations of rank-1 \tensor{k}{p}s where the action of $O(d)$ is extended linearly.
-The set of \tensor{k}{p}s in $d$ dimensions is denoted $\mathcal{T}_{d,k,p}$. \end{definition}
+Thus a tensor $T$ is an element of a vector space $(\mathbb{R}^d)^{\otimes k}$, which we denote $\mathcal{T}_{d,k,p}$.
+To get higher rank tensors, we can add tensors of the same order $k$ and parity $p$, and the action of $O(d)$ extends linearly. \end{definition}

-\begin{remark}[terminology and notation] The parity $p$ is a signed bit, either $+1$ for positive parity or $-1$ for negative parity.
-Note the distinction between the \emph{order} $k$ of the \tensor{k}{p}, and the rank of the tensor.
-We could have a \tensor{2}{p} of rank 1, like those we use in Definition~\ref{def:tensors}. \end{remark}
+Note that the parity $p$ is not an intrinsic quality of the components of a tensor.
+For example, a vector and a pseudovector could be equal for a certain choice of coordinates, but they would behave differently under some coordinate transformations.
+Also note the distinction between the \emph{order} $k$ of the \tensor{k}{p}, and the rank of the tensor.
+We could have a \tensor{2}{p} of rank 1, like those we use in Definition~\ref{def:tensor}.
+We refer to the components of tensors with Einstein summation notation.

-\begin{remark}[universality of transformations] Critically, when a transformation is applied to any \tensor{k}{p}, it must be applied to every other geometric object---every scalar, vector, and tensor of both parities---involved in any relevant mathematical expression.
-This includes all constants, and all inputs and outputs to any scalar, vector, or tensor functions.
-Related to this, there are both alias and alibi points of view that can be taken towards \eqref{eq:groupaction}; that is, it can be seen as defining a change made to every tensor in a fixed coordinate system, or it can be seen as a change to the coordinate system in which every tensor is represented. \end{remark}

-In physics the \tensor{1}{+}s (such as velocities) are known as \emph{vectors}, the \tensor{1}{-}s (such as angular momenta) are known as \emph{pseudovectors}, the \tensor{0}{+}s (such as rest masses) are known as \emph{scalars}, the \tensor{0}{-}s (such as surface vorticities) are known as \emph{pseudoscalars}, the \tensor{k}{-}s with $k\geq 2$ are known as \emph{pseudotensors}, and finally the \tensor{k}{+}s with $k\geq 2$ are the things that are commonly known as \emph{tensors}.
-In general, any \tensor{k}{p} can be written as a sum of outer products of order-1 tensors (vectors and pseudovectors), where each term in the sum is an outer product of $k$ order-$1$ tensors and the parity $p$ is the product of the parities of the input order-$1$ tensors.